obananas/MvAE/README.md

 Source code of "MvAE: Learning Disentangled Representations with Cross-view Adversarial Alignment for Multi-View Clustering"

 ## Dataset
-Oringinal Datasets.
 It can be got from: https://github.com/wangsiwei2010/awesome-multi-view-clustering

 ## Run
 Run the main.py on handwritten dataset with the followding command: